+We’re working hard to create solutions that reduce our carbon footprint and help our organization run faster, cleaner and better.
 We’re also working to help our customers reduce their energy use and environmental impact, from recycling events to innovating our packaging to providing solutions that help people cut their energy costs.

+Our biggest environmental impact is in running our networks around the globe, which takes billions of kilowatts of electricity a year.
+That much electricity accounts for 92 percent of our carbon emissions.
 That’s why for more than a decade, we have focused on improving our overall energy efficiency to reduce both our costs and our environmental footprint.

 In our building operations, ENERGY STAR® and LEED certification has helped us to significantly reduce energy usage.

-By the end of 2013, 141 stores were ENERGY STAR certified and 172 stores were LEED certified.
-We were named ENERGY STAR Partner of the Year in 2013 — the first and only wireless company to win this award.
+We are pursuing ENERGY STAR certification for all eligible Verizon retail stores and LEED certification for select retail stores.
+By the end of 2014, 177 stores were ENERGY STAR certified and 230 stores were LEED certified.
+We were named an EPA ENERGY STAR Partner of the Year for the second straight year in 2014.

-More than 15,000 employees representing 26 countries are members of the Verizon Green Team.
+More than 16,000 employees representing 29 countries are members of the Verizon Green Team.

-These passionate employees start and run energy efficiency programs and lead community recycling events.
+These passionate employees start and run energy efficiency programs and lead community-recycling events.
 Through our partnership with American Forests, Verizon plants a tree for every new Green Team member.

-In 2013, our employees and their neighbors recycled more than 360,000 pounds of used electronics, phones and accessories.
+In 2014, our employees and their neighbors recycled more than 400,000 pounds of used electronics, phones and accessories.

+We hold our suppliers to the same high standards by which we operate.
 Each year, we conduct a Supplier Sustainability Assessment to evaluate our suppliers’ sustainability strategy and CO2 emissions, solid waste management, water use and management, packaging practices, and sustainability in subcontracting.